mdn/content/files/en-us/web/api/performanceresourcetiming/index.md

 - {{domxref('PerformanceResourceTiming.serverTiming')}} {{ReadOnlyInline}}
   - : An array of {{domxref("PerformanceServerTiming")}} entries containing server timing metrics.
 - {{domxref("PerformanceResourceTiming.deliveryType")}} {{experimental_inline}} {{ReadOnlyInline}}
-  - : Returns the delivery type for how the resource was delivered, which currently can be "`cache`" or the empty string (this is expected to be expanded by future updates to this specification).
+  - : Indicates how the resource was delivered; currently can either be "`cache`", or the empty string.
+(The set of possible values is expected to be expanded in the future.)

 ## Instance methods